Stem Cell 101: Your Guide to Advanced Cell Therapy

 Designed to regenerate, rebuild, and repair damaged tissues that reduce pain and fix injuries, regenerative injections are used in joints, muscles, tendons, and ligaments.
 The injections may involve platelet-rich plasma (PRP), stem cells, or both.
 These products are derived from the patient’s own body and repair structures to heal the root problem while reducing inflammation and pain.

 Stem cells are used to generate repair of body structures.
 By concentrating these and injecting them into body structures, the stem cells transform into other cells, which repairs the body.
 Concentrated stem cell procedures can be used instead of orthopedic surgery to repair torn meniscus, damaged tendons, and joint arthritis.

 How are stem cells used in regenerative medicine?

-Stem cell therapy involves use of stem cells to treat and prevent a condition or disease.
+Regenerative therapy involves use of stem cells to treat and prevent a condition or disease.
 Over the years, stem cells are used to repair injure in the bones and joints.
-Bone marrow transplant is used in stem-cell therapy treatments, as well as donated amniotic fluid and fat tissue.
+Bone marrow transplant is used in advanced cell therapy treatments, as well as donated amniotic fluid and fat tissue.
 Research is underway for using stem cells in the treatment of diabetes, neurological diseases, and heart disease.
 Patients also benefit from use of these treatments for chronic pain therapy.

 How do stem cell injections help?

 Stem cell injections are used to repair and lubricate the joints, which prevents you from further damage to area.
 In addition, stem cell injections are used to delay or prevent the need for painful surgeries.
-Stem cell regenerative therapy is used for long-term pain relief for persons with chronic pain.
+Regenerative therapy is used for long-term pain relief for persons with chronic pain.